 St Adamnan also tells a beautiful story about the closeness of Brendan and Columba.
 Early one morning on Iona Columba rose and instructed his servant Diarmuid to prepare for a celebration of the Holy Eucharist, in honour, he said, of the natalis (literally “birth day”, but meaning “birthday in heaven”) of blessed Brendan.”
 “Why,” asked Diarmuid, “do you want Mass prepared today since no messenger has come to us from Scotia (Ireland) to tell us of the holy man’s death?”
 “Go,” said the saint, “and do what I say.
 For last night I saw the heavens suddenly open, and choirs of angels descend to meet the soul of the holy Brenden; and so great and incomparable was the brightness that in that same hour it illuminated the whole world” (Adamnan’s Life of Columba, 3:12).

-Influence: the Macregol Gospels (also called The Book of Birr)
+Influence: the Macregol Gospels (or The Book of Birr)